Why choose live-in care?

 It used to be the case that as a person found themselves struggling to cope with daily life in their home, they would automatically move into residential care.
-Nowadays, although care homes are still an option, increasing numbers of elderly people are opting instead to employ a dedicated carer who lives with them in their own homes, providing help and assistance wherever it is required.
+Nowadays, although care homes are still an option, increasing numbers of elderly people are opting instead to employ a dedicated live-in caregiver, providing help and assistance wherever it is required.

-Elder takes charge of all the administration and conducts all the necessary background checks to ensure that the carer is legally and morally up to the task of caring for your loved one.
-Moreover, Elder ensures that the caregiver is matched to the care recipient, so if your loved one enjoys sporting events, then a carer will be arranged who shares that passion.
-Make sure that interests, hobbies, pastimes and even beliefs are aligned ensures that the carer fits seamlessly into the household, becoming an additional family member without any awkwardness.
+An introductory agency like Elder takes charge of all the administration and conducts all the necessary background checks to ensure that the carer is legally and morally up to the task of caring for your loved one.
+Moreover, Elder ensures that the caregiver is well-matched to the care recipient, so if your loved one enjoys sporting events, then a carer will be arranged who shares that passion.
+Making sure that interests, hobbies, pastimes and even beliefs are aligned ensures that the carer fits seamlessly into the household, becoming an additional family member without any awkwardness.

 Or maybe your elderly parent can usually manage quite well in their own home but needs some extra help following an illness.
 Elder can arrange one-off care packages or long-term options according to your loved one’s exact needs.

 In this short video, Dulcie and her family explain her reasons for choosing Elder live-in care.

 They discuss how live-in care has allowed her to stay independent in her own home while making a new friend at the same time.

 A live-in carer provides care at home for complete peace of mind.